devops329/devops/instruction/deploymentEnvironments/deploymentEnvironments.md

 ## Conclusion

 By adopting multiple deployment environments, you can improve the reliability, security, and overall quality of your application.
-You also provide for specialized uses like single tenancy or sells demos.
+You also provide for specialized uses like single tenancy or sales demos.
 Each environment serves a specific purpose, from ensuring smooth deployment and final testing in staging, to safeguarding against vulnerabilities in penetration testing, to providing a stable and performant user experience in production.

 The key is that by automating your CI/CD pipeline it is easy to spin up new environments.
 This keeps you flexible to explore new business models as well as prevent, and recover from, system failures.